giacomociti/iride/README.md

     // ....
 ```

-In SPARQL, output variables start with either '?' or '$' but, in practice, only '?' is used.
+In SPARQL, output variables start with
+either `?` or `$` but, in practice, only `?` is used.
-Hence this library hijacks the prefix '$' to indicate input parameters.
+Hence this library hijacks the prefix `$` to indicate input parameters.

 Furthermore, upper case data type hints (e.g. IRI, INT) instruct the type provider to
 assign types to parameters and variables.
-Notice however that triple stores
+Notice, however, that triple stores
 may return unparseable values due to the schemaless nature of RDF.

 Supported data types are IRI, LIT, INT, NUM, DATE, TIME, BOOL.